-whether (claimant or person for whose injury or death claim is made) was [himself] [herself] negligent \in (describe alleged negligence) and, if so, whether that negligence was a contributing legal cause of the injury or damage to (claimant).
+whether (claimant or person for whose injury or death claim is made) was [himself] [herself] negligent in (describe alleged negligence) and, if so, whether that negligence was a contributing legal cause of the injury or damage to (claimant).

-\If the jury has not been previously instructed on the definition of negligence, instruction 401.4 should be inserted here.
+If the jury has not been previously instructed on the definition of negligence, instruction 401.4 should be inserted here.

 b.
-Risk/Benefit Defense:
+Risk/Benefit DefenseUnavoidably Unsafe Product:

-whether, on balance, the [benefits] [or] [value] of (the product) outweigh the risks or danger connected with its use.
+whether, on balance, the [benefits] [or] [value] of (the product) outweigh the risks or danger connected with its use.whether there was no reasonable alternative design for (the product) when it was placed on the market and, on balance, at that time, the [benefits] [or] [value] of (the product) outweighed the risks or danger connected with its use.